jalexstark/heptodes/zebraix/doc/gfm/background/RatQuad.md

 ## Numerical generality

-Two conditions must be met for a RQS to be valid.
+Two conditions must be met for a RQC to be valid.

 $$
 w_A \neq 0 \label{Eq32}